edojadan/Infinite-Tic-Tac-Toe/README.md

 # Infinite Tic Tac Toe
  An infinite tic tac toe game

+ great game!

 Infinite Tic Tac Toe is a unique twist on the classic Tic Tac Toe game.
 Instead of a static 3x3 grid, the game features a sliding window of moves, where each player's oldest move disappears after they make their 4th move.
 This creates a dynamic and ever-changing board, adding a new layer of strategy to the game.